nagaraj-bahubali/Cross-Language-Clone-Detection/doc/README.md

 #### 1. Setting up workspace to store generated data

- We will use `docker-generated-data` folder within `data` to store all the data genarated from running the docker commands
+ We will use `docker-generated-data` folder within `data` to store all the data genarated from running the docker commands.
+ Make sure you are still under `process` folder.
 ```
-export DOCKER_GENERATED_DATA=$(PWD)/docker-generated-data
+export DOCKER_GENERATED_DATA=${PWD%/*}/data/docker-generated-data
 ```

 To reduce Docker command boilerplate, we will alias the `run` command as follows